-This is all the more remarkable when you consider that a Girolle, consisting of just a few simple pieces of wood and metal, typically sells for upwards of US$75.
+This is all the more remarkable when you consider that a Girolle, consisting of just a few simple pieces of wood and metal, typically sells for upwards of US$35 (and sometimes a great deal more).
 Given the modest cost of goods, this simple device has made its inventor an enormous amount of money, not to mention boosting the popularity of Tête de Moine cheese.

 You Can Even Eat It

 Today, Tête de Moine cheese is still produced by small local dairies near Bellelay.
-(The Bellelay Show Dairy even has a Tête de Moine museum, with cheese-making demonstrations each Wednesday and Saturday afternoon.)
+(The Bellelay Show Dairy even has a Tête de Moine museum, with cheese-making demonstrations on Wednesdays in the summer.)
 The cheese is made as it has been for centuries from raw, unpasteurized cow’s milk curded by the addition of natural rennet.
 It is then formed into a roughly one-kilogram cylinder and aged for three to six months, with periodic brine rinses to enhance the curing process.